surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   -  Creating a Project to control our data model
   - Configuring the model to access our connection
-  - Create visualisation for to explore the data a
+  - Create visualisation for to explore the data and

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTAzMTEzLDQzODc0NjA3MywyMTA0NzAyMD
+eyJoaXN0b3J5IjpbMTc0NDQ1NDU1Nyw0Mzg3NDYwNzMsMjEwND
-QsLTEzOTc2OTM0MjYsLTE3NTAyODc2NTNdfQ==
+cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
 -->